Skip to main content

 No. Each community placement takes RUOP and our partners several months of planning.
 After committing to RUOP, only under extenuating circumstances, will you be allowed to drop from the program.
 Learning about other summer opportunities or disappointment over your community placement will not be an acceptable reason for a late drop.

-Do I still need to commit by February 28th if I am waiting on a non-UW program placement?
+Do I still need to commit by January 17th if I am waiting on a non-UW (or GHIP) program placement?

 Yes.
-You will still need to commit to RUOP by the February 28th deadline.
+You will still need to commit to RUOP by the January 17th deadline.
 In some cases, that may require you to make the decision to commit to RUOP without knowing if the other program has accepted you.
 If you decline RUOP in hopes of getting accepted to another program and you end up not getting this opportunity, you can check back in with us about availability.
-We cannot guarantee your placement, but will make every effort to place you.
+We will do our best to find a placement for you, however we cannot guarantee a placement.

 Do TRUST students need to apply?